Dr Richard Povey

 About me:

-I am a Lecturer in Economics at New College, Oxford.
-I have recently completed a D.Phil in Economics at Oxford University.
+I am a Lecturer in Economics at Hertford College, Oxford and at St Hilda's College, Oxford.
+I hold a D.Phil in Economics from Oxford University, which I completed in 2011.
 Before this, I read for the Oxford M.Phil in Economics from 2003-2005 and for the B.A. in Philosophy, Politics and Economics from 2000-2003, both at St Edmund Hall.
-I was also a College Lecturer in Economics at St. Edmund Hall from 2004-2007, at Keble College from 2007-2008, St Hilda's College from 2008-2009 and at Wadham College from 2009-2012.
-I teach the Economics Prelims paper, the core Economics Finals papers and the Public Economics and Game Theory option papers.
+I was also a College Lecturer in Economics at St. Edmund Hall from 2004-2007, at Keble College from 2007-2008, at St Hilda's College from 2008-2009, at Wadham College from 2009-2012, at New College from 2010-2013, at Brasenose College from 2013-14, at Balliol College in 2013, at Lincoln College from 2014-15 and at Pembroke College from 2015-16.
+I teach the Introductory Economics Prelims paper, the Final Examination papers in Microeconomics, Macroeconomics and Quantitative Economics, and the Public Economics and Game Theory option papers.

-The thing that excites me the most about economic theory is its ability to provide specific normative policy conclusions.
-I am particularly interested in applying the normative analytic techniques of economics to the area of altruism and other issues of social morality.
+The aspect of economic theory that excites me the most is its ability to inform specific solutions and recommendations in many areas of public policy.
+I am also particularly interested in applying the normative analytic techniques of economics to the area of altruism and other issues of social morality.

 My C.V.